dojo/framework/src/routing/README.md

 ```

 A default route can be specified using the optional configuration property `defaultRoute`, which will be used if the current route does not match a registered route.
 Note there can only be one default route configured otherwise an error will be thrown.

+In the case that multiple outlets match, for example where a nested path has an exact match, and a parent path has a partial match, the deepest registered outlet is returned.

 #### Registering Additional Routes